 Key principles are to fund the following:

-- Democratic, community based organizations doing base-building linked to political participation
+- Community based organizations working to increase political participation

 - Infrastructure support, building the capacity of grassroots organizations through applied research, media, leadership development, training of trainers, on-site organizational development